Sales packaging – made-to-measure recycling and take-back

 And for distributors of smaller quantities of packaging, orders can even be placed online in our user-friendly shop.

 How the Central Agency Packaging Register works:

-The German Packaging Act (VerpackG), which enters into force on 1 January 2019, will usher in a number of changes.
-A body referred to as the Central Agency Packaging Register has already been established, and will take over the duties of the Association of German Chambers of Commerce and Industry (DIHK) in terms of providing a platform for declarations of compliance.
+The German Packaging Act (VerpackG), inti force since 1 January 2019, usher in a number of changes.
+A body referred to as the Central Agency Packaging Register has been established, and takes over the duties of the Association of German Chambers of Commerce and Industry (DIHK) in terms of providing a platform for declarations of compliance.
 Manufacturers are faced with a number of changes, such as mandatory registration and the duty to report data (sections 9 and 10 of VerpackG).
 A How-To Guide provides information about duties related to product responsibility and the registration procedure.
 Those facing registration for the first time can find answers here to the ten most important questions regarding Packaging Act compliance.
 Our FAQ also provides further details.

 Recycling by Interseroh – your benefits at a glance

 A local team of our experienced inside and field sales staff is on hand to answer your questions.

 We act as guarantors for your declaration of compliance, i.e. your annual statement of packaging distributed as required by law in Germany.